How does it work?

 - Continuing Education: Article forming integral part of further education (usually medical).

-APC costs is covered for all Springer's hybrid journals, at the present about 1700 journals.
+APC costs are covered for all Springer's hybrid journals, presently about 1,700 journals.
 This list may be expanded.
 A hybrid journal is a traditional subscription-based journal in which articles can be made openly available through a writers' duty is paid.

 Download a list of the journals covered.